 The duty of councils to provide allotments

-Under the Small Holdings and Allotments Act 1908 councils are under a duty to provide a sufficient number of allotments if they are of the opinion that there is demand for allotments in their borough, urban district or parish.
+Under SHAA 1908, councils are under a duty to provide a sufficient number of allotments if they are of the opinion that there is demand for allotments in their borough, urban district or parish.
 They are also required to let such allotments to residents of their boroughs, districts and parishes who wish to take on an allotment.

-The Small Holdings and Allotments Act 1908 gives councils the power to purchase land including the power to purchase compulsory land for the purpose of providing allotments.
+SHAA 1908 gives councils the power to compulsorily purchase land for the purpose of providing allotments.

-However, where a council is of the opinion that there is demand for allotments in their borough, urban district or parish, they are not under an obligation to make land available for allotments within a specific time limit.
+However, where a council is of the opinion that there is demand for allotments in their borough, urban district or parish, they are not obliged to make land available for allotments within a specific time limit.

-In addition to their duties under the Small Holdings and Allotments Act 1908 local authorities are required to assess the need for and audit their provision of allotments in their area as part of Planning Policy Guidance 17.
-As part of Planning Policy Guidance 17 local authorities should not allow allotments to be built on unless an assessment has been undertaken and that such assessment clearly shows that the allotments are surplus to requirements.
+In addition to their duties under SHAA 1908, local authorities are required to assess the need for and audit their provision of allotments in their area as part of Planning Policy Guidance 17.
+Under Planning Policy Guidance 17, local authorities should not allow allotments to be built on unless an assessment has been undertaken and that assessment clearly shows the allotments are surplus to requirements.

 The letting of allotments